Bachelor of Business/Bachelor of Arts

 - business analyst

-- business operations, event, retail or project manager
+- business operations, event, human resources, logistics, or retail or project manager

 - digital communications manager